williamrijksen/com.williamrijksen.onesignal/README.md

 #### Google Play Services

+Since Titanium 7.x this module relies on [https://github.com/appcelerator-modules/ti.playservices](ti.playservices)

-If for some reason you need to change the used Google Play Services version, execute the following actions:
+If you still need to support Titanium 6.x and you need to change the used Google Play Services version, execute the following actions:
 1. Install the Google Play Services on your system:

    ```bash